susam/fxyt/README.md

 ```

 Remember that the input code is evaluated for each cell.
 It is
-possible to write code such the evaluation of the code for different
+possible to write code such that the evaluation of the code for
-cells leads to different frame intervals.
-As explained earlier, it is
+different cells leads to different frame intervals.
+As explained
-the frame interval set in the evaluation of cell (0, 0) that
+earlier, it is the frame interval set in the evaluation of cell (0, 0)
-determines the frame interval for the next iteration of evaluation.
+that determines the frame interval for the next iteration of
+evaluation.
 For example, consider the following time-dependent code:

 ```
 XY+N200+FT